How do standing charges work on business energy contracts?

 Les Roberts, Senior Content Manager at Bionic

-By Les Roberts, Senior Content Manager
+Written by Les Roberts, Senior Content Manager.

 Most business energy contracts come with a standing charge.
 This is a flat fee that's charged daily, regardless of whether or not you use any gas or electricity.

 Although there are tariffs that have no standing charge, these are rare and generally only available on business gas tariffs in the UK.
-And while you may think a no standing charge energy contract has to be a better option, it could work out more expensive.
+And while you may think a no-standing-charge energy contract has to be a better option, it could work out more expensive.

-Let's take a more detailed look at standing charges and what they're used for, along with the pros and cons of a no standing charge energy deal.
+Let's take a more detailed look at standing charges and what they're used for, along with the pros and cons of a no-standing-charge energy deal.

 An engineer takes an electricity meter reading.
 The standing charge on an energy bill covers the cost of this service.
+The caption reads: What are business energy standing charges?

 What is a standing charge?